Parchive/par3cmdline/src/ReadMe.txt

 and FFT based Reed-Solomon Codes by Leopard-RS library.

 It doesn't use maultiple Recovery Codes at once.
-It doesn't support "PAR inside" feature yet.
+It doesn't support "PAR inside PAR" feature yet.